Forsakringskassan/docs-generator/docs/markdown/code-preview/code-preview.md

 ### Javascript / Typescript

-Javascript and typescript only shows the code with syntax highlight.
+Javascript and Typescript only shows the code with syntax highlight.

+See also {@link javascript Javascript and Typescript} for additional details about wrinting JS-based examples.

 **Input:**